GPS Origins Review (2024)

 • Find out which populations contributed to your genetic profile

-Who’s it for?
-This kit is ideal if you don’t know your family history or if you have mixed ancestry.
-It’s because the test can trace your ancestral origins to different places.
+This kit is ideal if you donโ€™t know your family history or if you have mixed ancestry.
+Itโ€™s because the test can trace your ancestral origins to different places.

-2. GPS Origins® African Edition
+2. GPS Originsยฎ African Edition

-• A detailed report on the migration path of your African ancestors
+The test confirms your African ancestry.
+It can provide a detailed report on the migration path of your African ancestors.

+It can also provide a full ethnicity estimate that shows how much DNA you share with other people.
 We recommend this test for people with known ancestors from Africa or who have good reason to believe they have African heritage.

-3. GPS Origins® Asian Edition
+3. GPS Originsยฎ Asian Edition

-It works best for people with Asian ancestors or if think you are of Asian descent.
+The kit determines your Asian ancestry and gives you detailed results on your Asian ancestral composition.
+It can also provide a complete ethnicity profile that identifies people with common ancestors.
+It works best for people with Asian ancestors or if you think you are of Asian descent.

 How GPS Origins Protects Your Privacy

-Out of all the at-home DNA tests I’ve taken, GPS Origins was the least secure because it requires that you place your name on the test kit when you return it.
+Out of all the at-home DNA tests Iโ€™ve taken, GPS Origins was the least secure because it requires that you place your name on the test kit when you return it.

-Other companies assign kit numbers to your tests.
-This removes any personally identifiable information that will reveal your identity.
+Other companies assign kit numbers to your tests, removing any personally identifiable information that will reveal your identity.
+Despite these privacy issues, GPS takes other measures to secure your privacy.

 • Destroys all test samples after testing is complete (except for legal paternity tests).

 • Only analyzes and stores data for the specific test ordered by the customer.
-This means the lab won’t perform other types of analysis on existing data.
+This means the lab wonโ€™t perform other types of analysis on existing data.

 • Does not maintain publicly accessible databases of ancestry-related or other data.

-• Is committed to protecting the security of customers’ information.
+• Is committed to protecting the security of customersโ€™ information.
 The company uses industry-standard security technologies and procedures to help protect customer information from unauthorized access, use, or disclosure.

 • Does not share or sell customer data with companies or entities not connected to DNA Diagnostics Center.
-Because of this policy, “opt-out” is not considered necessary.
+Because of this policy, โ€œopt-outโ€ is not considered necessary.

 How Much Does GPS Origins Cost?

-GPS Origins’ tests cost $199 on HomeDNA’s website.
-However, this DNA test kit is resold by other retailers, so you’ll encounter prices ranging from $99 to $199.
+GPS Originsโ€™ tests cost $199 on HomeDNAโ€™s website.
+However, this DNA test kit is resold by other retailers, so youโ€™ll encounter prices ranging from $99 to $199.
+If you want to upload your raw DNA data, it will cost you $39.

 • Four cheek swabs for collecting the DNA sample